UniversityOfPlymouth-Electronics/DigitalSystems/level5/comb_logic.md

 The simulation output should confirm this as an XOR gate (as shown above and in the video).

 The internal logic is defined in the lines shown below.
-Each assignment described a logic relationship that will ultimately be synthesised in hardware.
+Each assignment describes a logic relationship that will ultimately be synthesised in hardware.
+In this case it is possible to infer the structure.

 ```verilog
 assign	SYNTHESIZED_WIRE_3 = SYNTHESIZED_WIRE_0 & KEY1;